 Planned Activities CDBG will provide funding to support the Neighborhood & Public Facility Improvement Projects in an effort to revitalize and improve the safety and wellbeing of the community.
 With focus in the Lynn Garden Community, planned activities include forming a Neighborhood Improvement Group in which the group will develop and implement plans to improve the community.
 Activities will include neighborhood cleanup, crime watch, etc. Funding may also be used for other public facility improvements throughout the city in LMI areas.
-Special preference will be placed on those activities to improve access for individuals with special needs.
+Special preference will be placed on

+6 those activities to improve access for individuals with special needs.

 6 Project Name Community Enrichment Programs

 Target Area

 Goals Supported Public Services

 Needs Addressed Public Services

 Funding CDBG: \$66,500

 Description The City of Kingsport will provide funding to local non-profit organizations which address the educational, advocacy, employment, health, safety and economic opportunity needs of extremely-low, low and moderate income persons and families and subgroups within in the City of Kingsport.Funding will included a \$25,000 allocation for a Homeless Services Liaison will provide a variety of services that directly benefit individuals and families at-risk or experiencing homelessness.\$40,000 shall be allocated to non-profit social service programs which serve LMI individuals in the City of Kingsport.

 Target Date 6/30/2022

 Estimate the number and type of families that will benefit from the proposed activities We estimate that approx. 500 LMI individuals benefit from Community Enrichment Program.

 Location Description City-Wide, City of Kingsport, TN

 Planned Activities The City of Kingsport will advertise funding avilability to the public for Community Enrichment Programs.
 The Community Development Advisory Committee will review proposals and award the highest scoring non-profit organizations to serve the needs of LMI persons in the City.

-7 Project Name Demolition
+Project Name KAHR - Demolition

-Target Area Goals Supported Decent, Safe, Affordable Housing Needs Addressed Decent, Safe and Affordable Housing Funding CDBG: \$80,000 Description One of the elements of the CDBG program is the identification and acquisition of dilapidated, vacant housing.
-The program works with the City's office of Code Enforcement in the identification of housing that poses nuisances to neighborhoods by being severely deteriorated, dilapidated and/or chronically vacant.
-Demolition (Safe, Decent Housing): \$41,080 in carryover Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities We estimate that approximately 2 households will be directly affected by this activity.
-We estimate that at least 100 will benefit indirectly as this wil improve neighborhood safety and property values.
-Location Description Kingsport, Tennessee - City-Wide Planned Activities One of the elements of the Kingsport Alliance for Housing Revitalization (KAHR) program is the identification and acquisition of dilapidated, vacant housing.
+7 Target Area Goals Supported Decent, Safe, Affordable Housing Needs Addressed Decent, Safe and Affordable Housing Funding CDBG: \$80,000 Description One of the elements of the Kingsport Alliance for Housing Revitalization (KAHR) program is the identification and acquisition of dilapidated, vacant housing.
+The KAHR program works with the City's office of Code Enforcement in the identification of housing that poses nuisances to neighborhoods by being severely deteriorated, dilapidated and/or chronically vacant.
+Demolition (Safe, Decent Housing): \$80,000 \$40,000.00 allocation\$40,000.00 in carryover Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Location Description Kingsport, Tennessee - City-Wide Planned Activities One of the elements of the Kingsport Alliance for Housing Revitalization (KAHR) program is the identification and acquisition of dilapidated, vacant housing.
 The KAHR program works with the City's office of Code Enforcement in the identification of housing that poses nuisances to neighborhoods by being severely deteriorated, dilapidated and/or chronically vacant.
 The City of Kingsport will partner with a local community based organization to carry out this project.